jbrown1618/vector/docs/api/vector.vectorbuilder.md

 |  [randomNormal(dimension, mean, standardDeviation)](./vector.vectorbuilder.randomnormal.md) |  | Constructs a vector whose entries are normally distributed, with the specified mean and standard deviation |
 |  [shift(vector, offset, reverse)](./vector.vectorbuilder.shift.md) |  | Constructs a vector whose entries match the input vector, but offset by a given amount |
 |  [zeros(dimension)](./vector.vectorbuilder.zeros.md) |  | Constructs a vector of all zeros |

+## Remarks

+The constructor for this class is marked as internal.
+Third-party code should not call the constructor directly or create subclasses that extend the `VectorBuilder` class.